gcovr/gcovr/doc/source/output/cobertura.rst

 If the given name ends with the suffix ``.gz`` the report is compressed by gzip, if it ends with ``.xz`` it is compressed by LZMA.
-The file need to be unzipped before using as input for other tools.
+The file needs to be unzipped before using as input for other tools.

 .. versionadded:: 5.1